Your Shopify store might be your pride and joy, but how much traffic does it really get and how to increase organic traffic from Google Search?

 Before you can even think about creating a technical SEO strategy, you need to know how search engine friendly your site is.
 If a search engine can’t correctly crawl and identifies your pages as noindex (or if it doesn’t recognize parts of your site as searchable), then it won’t rank you in organic search results.

-An in-depth overview of technical steps is outside the scope of this Shopify SEO guide, but here are some useful ideas to get you started.
+An in-depth overview of technical SEO for Shopify is outside the scope of this Shopify SEO guide, but here are some useful ideas to get you started.

 One of Google’s important search algorithm updates is its mobile-friendly requirement.
 A large percentage of internet traffic comes from mobile devices (over 50% in some countries).
 So it’s vital to make sure your website is optimized for smartphones and tablets.
 This can mean a higher volume of organic visitors, more engagement with your content, and ultimately more sales and revenue.